 According to the U.S. Bureau of Labor Statistics, lawyers “advise and represent individuals, businesses, and government agencies on legal issues and disputes”.
 Additionally, they might specialize in different types of law such as bankruptcy law, corporate/business law, civil rights law, criminal law, environmental law, family law, or others.
 Lawyers must have a law degree which, depending on the program, is equivalent to a master’s degree or Ph.D.
 Lawyers must also typically pass a state’s written bar exam.

-According to the U.S. Bureau of Labor Statistics, dentists “diagnose and treat problems with teeth and tissues in the mouth, along with giving advice and administering care to help prevent future problems”.
-They must have a master’s or Ph.D. equivalent from an accredited dental school; they must also be licensed to practice by passing written and practical exams.
+According to the U.S. Bureau of Labor Statistics, Psychiatrists are “Physicians who diagnose, treat, and help prevent disorders of the mind.”
+They must have a medical degree from an accredited medical school; they must also be licensed to practice by passing written and practical exams.

-Salary: the U.S. Bureau of Labor Statistics reports that the median pay for dentists is $149,310 annually.
+Salary: the U.S. Bureau of Labor Statistics reports that the median pay for a Psychiatrist is $208,000 annually.